top of page

 Kirribilli, NSW

-The ultimate Iconic Sydney hidden gem.
+The ultimate iconic Sydney hidden gem.

-If you want the Harbour Bridge and Sydney Opera House to feel a part of your wedding than look no further than this.
-Perched above the harbour with sweeping views of the Sydney Opera House and Harbour Bridge, it delivers one of the most iconic ceremony backdrops in the country without the scale, cost or formality of a traditional wedding venue.
+Perched above the harbour with sweeping views of the Sydney Opera House and Harbour Bridge, Mary Booth Lookout delivers one of the most iconic ceremony backdrops in the country without the scale, cost or formality of a traditional wedding venue.

 Sydney Wedding Ceremony - The Guy with the Blue Bow Tie.jpg